arpitbaheti2002/python-projects/Beginner/HCF-LCM-calculator/README.md

 # HCF-LCM calculator

 This is a simple HCF-LCM Calculator program built using Python.
-The program allows users to input a query in the form of a string, specifying whether they want to calculate the Highest Common Factor (HCF) or the Lowest Common Multiple (LCM), followed by any number of numbers separated by spaces.
+The program allows users to input a query in the form of a string, specifying whether they want to calculate the Highest Common Factor (HCF) or the Lowest Common Multiple (LCM), followed by any number of numbers.

 ## Usage